 - a) If no violation of this policy is found to have occurred, the complainant and respondent will be notified in writing at the same time of the outcome by the Title IX Coordinator or his/her designee.
 In such a case, the complainant can appeal the findings per the Appeals Process outlined below. - b) If a violation is found to have occurred, the Title IX Coordinator or his/her designee responsible for handling the complaint will determine the corrective action, including disciplinary sanctions, to be imposed.
 In determining the corrective action to be imposed, the Title IX Coordinator or his/her designee may confer with others, including the appropriate dean, unit head, vice chancellor, or other University official responsible for implementing the corrective action.
 The complainant and respondent will be notified in writing of the outcome by the Title IX Coordinator or his/her designee within 10 days from the date the determination is made.
-The respondent will also be notified in writing of the corrective action to be taken only as permitted by Title IX and applicable privacy laws.
+The respondent will also be notified in writing of the corrective action to be taken.
+The complainant will be notified in writing of the corrective action to be taken only as permitted by Title IX and applicable privacy laws.
 The respondent can appeal the outcome or the corrective action imposed per the Appeals Process outlined below.
 In cases where the complainant has been advised of the corrective action imposed, the complainant can appeal the corrective action imposed per the Appeals Process outlined below.

-&lt;sup>1 As used in this policy, the term "outcome" means only whether or not a policy violation was found to have occurred.
+1 As used in this policy, the term "outcome" means only whether or not a policy violation was found to have occurred.